kzhangdz/pdf-file-merger/README.md

 # pdf-file-merger
 PDF file merger application built using tkinter.

+## Requirements
+Execute `.\build.bat` from the command line.
+This will install all requirements and output an executable file in `\dist`.
+Run the `pdf-file-merger.exe` executable.

 ## Usage
 Add or drag pdf files into the central box, select an output directory, then press "Merge" to combine the files.